pganssle-talks/pycon-us-2023-timezones/_posts/0000-09-05-data-sources.md

 - When the system has IANA time zone data available, it is used
     - Defaults to well-known deployment locations
-    - Configurable in-program using `zoneinf.reset_tzpath`
+    - Configurable in-program using `zoneinfo.reset_tzpath`
     - Configurable with environment variable `PYTHONTZPATH`
     - Default can be set at compile time